-On December 1, 2016, Empire filed an Application requesting approval of its ACA.
-Attached as Appendix A, Schedules 1-5 to Empire's filing is the annual calculation of the over/under recovery of energy costs for the ACA year ending October 31, 2016, and the annual calculation of over/under refund of the prior year's off-system sales margins (Kansas jurisdictional) that flow through the ACA.
-Appendix A, Schedule 2 shows a cumulative over recovery of \$420,443, which reflects a \$427,617 over recovery of 2016 ACA costs and a \$7,174 under refund of off-system sales margins.
-Based on this over recovery, Empire calculated a new ACA factor of (\$0.00188) per kWh to be returned to Kansas customers.
-Bethany Q. King, Manager of Strategic Planning for Empire, provides testimony describing Empire's fuel supply and generation planning practices during the ACA year ending October 31, 2016.
-Ms. King also discusses how the implementation of the Southwest Power Pool (SPP) Integrated Marketplace (IM) has impacted Empire's cost to serve retail customers.
+On December 1, 2017, Empire filed an Application requesting approval of its ACA.
+Attached as Appendix A, Schedules 1-5 to Empire's filing is the annual calculation of the over/under recovery of energy costs for the Energy Cost Adjustment (ECA) year ending October 31, 2017, and the annual calculation of over/under refund of the prior year's off-system sales margins (Kansas jurisdictional) that flow through the ECA.
+Appendix A, Schedule 2 of the original Application shows an \$831,752 over-recovery of 2017 ECA costs.
+Based on this over-recovery, Empire calculated a new ACA factor of (\$0.00375) per kWh to be returned to Kansas customers.

+On December 28, 2017, Empire filed an amended Application.
+Appendix A, Schedule 2 of the amended filing shows an \$184,545 under-recovery of 2017 ECA costs and an amended ACA factor of \$0.00083.1 Jill M. Schwartz, Senior Manager of Rates and Regulatory Affairs for Liberty Utilities Central Region, provides testimony describing Empire's fuel supply and generation planning practices during the ACA year ending October 31, 2017.
+Ms. Schwartz also discusses how the implementation of the Southwest Power Pool (SPP) Integrated Marketplace (IM) has impacted Empire's cost to serve retail customers.

-On March 1, 2014, SPP implemented the IM.1 The IM is a regional day-ahead energy and operating reserve market featuring the following major functions:
+On March 1, 2014, SPP implemented the Integrated Market (IM).2 The IM is a regional day-ahead energy and operating reserve market featuring the following major functions:

-- Day-ahead energy and operating reserve markets; - Day-ahead and intra-day Reliability Unit Commitment processes; - Real-time balancing market; - Price-based, co-optimized energy and operating reserve procurement; - Market-based congestion management processes including Transmission Congestion Rights (TCRs) and Auction Revenue Rights (ARRs); - Multi-Day Reliability assessment to manage the commitment of long-start resources; and - Market Monitoring and Mitigation with an internal Market Monitoring Unit.2
+- Day-ahead energy and operating reserve markets; - Day-ahead and intra-day Reliability Unit Commitment processes; - Real-time balancing market; - Price-based, co-optimized energy and operating reserve procurement; - Market-based congestion management processes including Auction Revenue Rights (ARRs) and Transmission Congestion Rights (TCRs); - Multi-Day Reliability assessment to manage the commitment of long-start resources; and - Market Monitoring and Mitigation with an internal Market Monitoring Unit.3

-With the implementation of the IM, Empire sells energy and operating reserves produced from its company-owned generating resources to SPP in the Day-Ahead Market (DAM) and Real-Time Balancing Market (RTBM) and it purchases the energy and operating reserves it needs to serve its native load obligations on a daily basis.
-Revenues and expenses from the IM are recorded in FERC accounts allowed to be recovered under Empire's ACA tariff; therefore, Staff expanded the scope of the ACA audit in 2014 to include a review of Empire's participation in the SPP IM.
+With the implementation of the IM, Empire sells energy and operating reserves produced from its Company-owned generating resources to SPP in the Day-Ahead (DA) and Real-Time Balancing Market (RTBM) and it purchases the energy and operating reserves it needs to serve its native load obligations on a daily basis.
+Revenues and expenses from the IM are recorded in FERC accounts allowed to be recovered under Empire's ECA tariff; therefore, Staff expanded the scope of the ACA audit in 2014 to include a review of Empire's participation in the SPP IM.
 Staff continues to monitor and review Empire's monthly market activity and performs a yearly review of controls, procedures, and performances as part of the annual ACA audit.